enthought/Numpy-Tutorial-SciPyConf-2022/README.md

     - **Windows**: Click Start and search for "Anaconda Prompt".
 Click on the application to launch a new Anaconda Prompt window.
     - **macOS**: Open Spotlight Search (using Cmd+Space) and type "Terminal.app".
 Click on the application to launch a new Terminal.app window.

-2. Create a new Anaconda virtual environment by executing the below command in the application window you opened in step 1 above.
+1. Create a new Anaconda virtual environment by executing the below command in the application window you opened in step 1 above.
+You may be prompted to `Proceed([y]/n)?`.
+If so, type `y` and press `Enter`.

     ```
     $ conda create -n numpy-tutorial ipython jupyter matplotlib numpy pillow pyqt
     ```

-3. To test your installation, please execute the `check_env.py` script in the environment where you have installed the requirements.
-If you created an Anaconda environment using the instructions above, keep the application window that you opened in step 1 active (or launch the platform specific application again -- Anaconda Prompt for Windows or Terminal.app for macOS), navigate to where you have this GitHub repository, and type:
+1. Navigate to the directory where you'd like to store materials for this tutoiral and download the materials from this GitHub repository by executing the below command.
+It will create a new folder named `Numpy-Tutorial-SciPyConf-2022/` with all the content you will need.

     ```
+    $ git clone git@github.com:enthought/Numpy-Tutorial-SciPyConf-2022.git
+    ```
+    **NOTE**: If you are not familiar with Git, you can download a zipped archive of the material by clicking on this link: https://github.com/enthought/Numpy-Tutorial-SciPyConf-2022/archive/main.zip.
+Then, and unpack the zipped archive into a directoy named `Numpy-Tutorial-SciPyConf-2022/`.
+You may have to rename the unpacked directory to explicitly be `Numpy-Tutorial-SciPyConf-2022/`.

+1. To test your installation, please execute the `check_env.py` script in the python virtual environment where you have installed the requirements (from step 2 above).
+If you created an Anaconda environment using the instructions above, you can use the same application window that you opened in step 1, or launch the platform specific application again -- Anaconda Prompt for Windows or Terminal.app for macOS.
+Be sure to navigate to where you downloaded this GitHub repository and activate your conda environment *before* executing `python check_env.py`:

+    ```
+    # Example path to course materials (yours may differ)
+    $ cd ~/Desktop/Numpy-Tutorial-SciPyConf-2022/

     $ conda activate numpy-tutorial

     $ python check_env.py
     ```